-You can also refuse to take a breath test, and that may be your best option for the same reasons, but refusing a breath test will result in suspension of your license for 6 months.
+You can also refuse to take a breath test, and that may be your best option for the same reasons, but refusing a breath test will result in the suspension of your license for 6 months.
 The police must inform you of the consequences of refusing a breath test when they request one.

 What are the penalties for a DWI conviction?

 For a first-time offense, a DWI conviction can result in fines of up to $1,000, up to six months in jail, and suspension of your driver’s license for up to a year.
 The consequences are more severe for successive convictions.
 If this is your fourth offense, you could face up to 30 years in prison and fines as high as $5,000.
 Other aggravating factors such as having an extremely high BAC, the presence of children in the vehicle, and whether you caused an accident or injured someone can lead to more severe penalties.